bjax13/mini-sql-node-massive/README.md

 ## Connect with Massive to our database

-We need to get a copy of massive ot use.
+We need to get a copy of massive to use.
 We need : `connectionString > connection > db`

 Add a connection string under your call to require massive.
 Change the part that says jeremyrobertson to have your user name.
 (If you included password it will look like `username:password@localhost/sandbox`